masasakano/plain_text/.github/README.md

 This gives advanced functions, in addition to the standard `head`, including

+**Regexp**
-Regexp:: It can accept Ruby Regexp to determine the boundary (beginning to the first-matched line).
+:  It can accept Ruby Regexp to determine the boundary (beginning to the first-matched line).
+**Character-based**
-Character-based:: With `--char` option, it handles the file in units of a chracter, which is especially handy to deal with multi-byte characters like UTF-8.
+:  With `--char` option, it handles the file in units of a chracter, which is especially handy to deal with multi-byte characters like UTF-8.
+**Inverse**
-Inverse:: It can inverse the counting to ouput everything but initial NUM lines.
+:  It can inverse the counting to ouput everything but initial NUM lines.

 A few examples are